deepakhj/cadent/README.md

 Well, first you need to install go .. https://golang.org  >= 1.5.1
-And a kernel that supports SO_REUSEPORT (linux 3.9 or higher and bsd like kernels) And make sure to use VENDOR support (in golang 1.6, this is the default) go 1.7 is perfered as it's faster.
+And a kernel that supports SO_REUSEPORT (linux 3.9 or higher and bsd like kernels) And make sure to use VENDOR support (in golang 1.6, this is the default), go 1.7 is perfered as it's faster.